qhdwight/apcs/Flag/README.txt

 -------------

-This program meets the specifications of the assignment, it draws an American flag with correct proportions that can be scaled.
+This program meets the specifications of the assignment, it draws an American flag with correct proportions that can be scaled by resizing the window.
 The ratios were taken from http://www.usflag.org/flag.specs.html.
 The colors are close to the real rife ones, but they cannot be matched perfectly.

 Errors
 ------

-The function that gets the point of the stars does not have the correct inner ratio for a star that does not have five points.
+The function that gets the point of the stars has the same inner ratio no matter the size.
+It is calibrated for the five point star but is incorrect for other sizes.

 Overview of Code
 ----------------